-Where students are found to have made malicious allegations the Academy will apply an appropriate sanction.
-This could include fixed-term or permanent exclusion (as well as referral to the police if there are grounds for believing a criminal offence may have been committed).
+Where students are found to have made malicious, unsubstantiated or unfounded allegations the Academy will apply an appropriate sanction.
+This could include suspension or permanent exclusion (as

 Academy Rules

 Jesmond Park Academy has some essential school rules which enable teachers to teach to the highest standards, so students can learn to the best of their ability.